Reprinted with permission from Media Matters for America.

 Back in 2013, dozens of individual news outlets joined press organizations to take strong action in documenting their grievances with the Obama White House over the photo restrictions, demanding that meetings be held and the problem solved.
-So why have they been so quiet and timid in terms of airing
+So why have they been so quiet and timid in terms of airing their objections with Trump?

 And no, 2013 wasn’t the only time news outlets banded together under Obama and took collective action to protest White House press limitations.

 In 2009, as a feud between Fox News and the Obama administration over Fox’s coverage boiled over – the White House labeled the conservative channel “not a news network” – the administration excluded Fox News from interviewing “pay czar” Kenneth Feinberg, who was handling distribution of TARP funds during the financial crisis.
 The other television news networks showed solidarity by staging a “revolt” and boycotting their scheduled interviews.